agiessing/debiasedQR/README.md

 - ``drqcv()`` Solves the primal and dual rank-score debiasing programs for a range of tuning parameters and returns the values of the cross-validated dual losses, which can be used to determine the optimal tuning parameter $\gamma^* > 0$. [more](https://github.com/agiessing/debiasedQR/blob/main/R/DebiasProgCV.R)
 - ``debiasedPredict()`` A wrapper function which takes either `.drq` or `.drqcv` objects and returns the biased $\ell_1$-penalized pilot estimate of the conditional quantile function, two debiased estimates of the conditional quantile function (based on the solutions of the primal and dual program, respectively), and an estimate of the asymptotic variance of the debiased estimate.
 When applied to a `.drqcv` object, the wrapper function first finds the optimal tuning parameter $\gamma^* > 0$ which minimizes the cross-validated dual loss function. [more](https://github.com/agiessing/debiasedQR/blob/main/R/DebiasedPredict.R)

-If the two debiased estimates returned by `debiasedPredict()` differ, then either the ADMM or Proximal CD algorithms did not converge.
+If the two debiased estimates returned by `debiasedPredict()` differ, then either the ADMM or the Proximal CD algorithm did not converge.
 In this case, we recommend to increase the maximum number of iterations of these algorithms.

 When using `drqcv()` the penalty parameter of the $\ell_1$-penalized quantile regression program is chosen data adaptively, exploiting the pivotal properties of the gradient of the check-loss function (e.g. Belloni and Chernozhukov, 2011).